Complete Court Forms, Assemble Letters and Get Additional Information

 - If you think you might get interrupted while completing a form, before you get started you should set up an account, jot down your username and password and keep it in a safe place so you can use when you return to completing the form.
 Click on "Sign up to Save your Work" for instructions on the first screen of each interview.

 - When completing court forms, not all fields are required, but those that are required are in red, and you should answer as much information as you can.

 - When you are finished with an interview where a form assembles, you will get an electronic file of the forms with the information you provided.
 This file can be opened using Microsoft Word or other word processors.
 You can save this electronic copy and type in more information later, or print and add information by hand.

 Can I save my answers?

 - Again, before you begin the interview to complete a court form, you will be given the chance to create an account to save your progress and answers.
-Click on the "Sign Up to Save Your Work" button before you begin.
+Click on the "Sign In" button before you begin.
 You should do this if you don’t think you’ll have enough time to finish the interview, or if you aren’t sure you have all the paperwork or information you will need.

 - If you do not create an account and save your work, you will have to start from the beginning if you find an error or want to come back later.

 - Your saved answers are kept private.
 You can use your saved answers to fill in more than one form to save you time.
 If you save your answers, you can delete them once you have all the forms you need.